 And currently I am Chair of the Board of trustees of the Diversity Project Charity.

-I also advise charities on a global basis on working together and I speak at a variety of events.
+I also advise charities on a global basis on working together and I speak at a variety of events around the world.

 In 2020, I was hugely honoured to receive an award for making an “outstanding contribution to anti-bullying, diversity and inclusion” from the StandUp Foundation.